ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 requests that might be used to identify clients, with the exception of information that a client is aware of.

+Finally, a relay can also generate responses, though it assumed to not be able to examine the content of a request (other than to observe the choice of key identifier, KDF, and AEAD), so it is also assumed that it cannot generate an Encapsulated Response.

+### Differential Treatment

 A relay MAY add information to requests if the client is aware of the nature of the information that could be added.
 The client does not need to be aware of the exact value added for each request, but needs to know the range of possible values the relay might use.
 It is important to note that information added by the relay can reduce the size of the anonymity set of clients at a gateway.

-Relays MAY apply differential treatment to clients that engage in abusive behavior, e.g., by sending too many requests in comparison to other clients, or as a response to rate limits signalled from the gateway.
+Moreover, relays MAY apply differential treatment to clients that engage in abusive behavior, e.g., by sending too many requests in comparison to other clients, or as a response to rate limits signalled from the gateway.
 Any such differential treatment can reveal information to the gateway that would not